Carlo Ratti: Milano Cortina 2026 Olympic and Paralympic Torches

 Featuring an open-frame structure that reveals the internal flame mechanism, the torches are constructed from recycled aluminum and a brass alloy, with an iridescent finish achieved through Physical Vapor Deposition (PVD).
 Two color variants distinguish the events: Shades of Sky for the Olympic Games and Mountains of Light for the Paralympic Games.
 The grip is made of XL EXTRALIGHT®, a bio-based polymer derived from renewable sources.

 Each torch is engineered for reuse and can be refueled up to ten times, reducing the environmental footprint of the torch relay.
 The torches were unveiled at both the Triennale di Milano and the Italian Pavilion at Expo 2025 in Osaka.Some torches will be part of the collection of the Olympic Museum in Lausanne.

 Teaching and activism

 Ratti has taught at the Politecnico di Torino, the Ecole Nationale des Ponts et Chaussees, Harvard University, Strelka Institute and MIT.
 The class "Urban Infoscape" taught at the Harvard Graduate School of Design in 2004 was central to setting the vision of the MIT Senseable City Lab.
-In 2011, Ratti was a Lab Team member and curator for the Berlin location of the BMW Guggenheim Lab.
+In 2011, Ratti was a curator for the Berlin location of the BMW Guggenheim Lab.
 He was also a program director at the Strelka Institute for Media, Architecture and Design in Moscow.

 While a PhD student at the University of Cambridge, Ratti was one of the initiators of Progetto Collegium for the reform of Italian universities, together with philosophers Umberto Eco and Marco Santambrogio.
 The project led to the foundation of the Collegio di Milano and other institutions in Italy.
 Ratti has been involved in several civic initiatives, most notably to preserve Italy's industrial architecture heritage.